dang1412/ccex-api/README.md

 lastCandle$| pair: `string` <br> minutesFoot: `number` <br> lastCandle: `CandleStick` | Observable\<CandleStick> | Realtime candlestick stream, calculated from an initial lastCandle and realtime trade stream. <br> This function is useful in implementing Tradingview datafeed |

 Besides, an exchange may have more specific functions, it depends on exchange provided features and implementation.
-In that case, specific guide for that exchange will be located at `exchanges/{exchange}/README.md` (`future`)
+In that case, specific guide for that exchange will be located at `exchanges/{exchange}/README.md` (TODO)

 # Contributor guide
-In order to add a new exchange, simply clone folder `src/exchanges/sample`, rename, implement functions and include appropiate tests for sub-modules (ticker, orderbook...) and some internal functions (`future`)
+In order to add a new exchange, simply clone folder `src/exchanges/sample`, rename, implement functions and include appropiate tests for sub-modules (ticker, orderbook...) and some internal functions (TODO)

-Finally make sure the exchange `sample` pass predefined test by running (`future`)
+Finally make sure the exchange `sample` pass predefined test by running (TODO)

 ```
 npm run main-test --exchange sample